stain/ro-crate-paper/manuscript.md

 Section 4 _Profiles of RO-Crate in use_ examines the observed specialization of RO-Crate use in several domains and their emerging profiles.

-[^1]: IRIs[@doi:10.17487/rfc3987] are a generalisation of URIs (which include well-known http/https URLs), permitting international Unicode characters without `%`-encoding, commonly used on the browser address bar and in HTML5.

 ## Technical implementation of the RO-Crate model